Infiland/GM2Godot/README.md

 - A tool for converting compiled GM projects (use [UndertaleToolMod](https://github.com/UnderminersTeam/UndertaleModTool) instead)

 ## Releases
-Downloadable releases can be found on the side of this page, for now executables are only available on windows but we will work on other platforms too
+Downloadable releases can be found on the side of this page, for now executables are only available on Windows but we will work on other platforms too

 ## Installation